 The validation step could be difficult for couples in constant conflict due to a clash of opinions.
 To create a personal connection, each partner should let go of the obsession to be right, as sometimes, it is better to work together and find a solution rather than argue over who is right and who is wrong.
 Imago Dialogue encourages you to tell each other, “I can understand,” or “That makes sense to me.”

-- Empathy: This a beautiful emotion that can change the dynamics of a relationship.
+- Empathy: This is a beautiful emotion that can change the dynamics of a relationship.
 When you are genuinely empathetic towards your partner’s feelings, you are stepping into their shoes and trying to feel their pain.
 This will create an intimate relationship between the couple.

 During an Imago Dialogue, the counselor would help the couple show empathy towards each other and establish a healthy pattern while conversing with each other (3).